 Traps can also be used to eliminate pests such as rats, grass cutters, birds and some insects.

-It involves the use of chemicals called pesticides to spray crops infested by pests in order to kill them Poisoned bails are also used to kill animals such as rats and grass cutter through feeding.
+It involves the use of chemicals called pesticides to spray crops infested by pests in order to kill them Poisoned bails are also used to kill animals such as rats and grasscutters through feeding.

 In some cases, natural enemies of insect pests can be introduced to feed on the pests in order to reduce the population in a farming area or zone

-The control of crop diseases is an important post-planting activity in order to have good harvest.
-Disease is an abnormal condition in crop plant that may show in some part or on the whole plant causing damage to the crop.
+The control of crop diseases is an important post-planting activity in order to have a good harvest.
+The disease is an abnormal condition in crop plants that may show in some part or on the whole plant causing damage to the crop.

 Control of diseases can be achieved through the use of clean seeds and resistant crop varieties. early planting and the use of appropriate chemicals as spray or dust on crops.